apache/yetus/asf-site-src/source/documentation/in-progress/precommit/index.html.md

 Almost all of the precommit components are written in bash for maximum portability.
 As such, it mostly assumes the locations of commands to be in the file path.
 However, in many cases, this assumption may be overridden via command line options.

-For Solaris and Solaris-like operating systems, the default location for the POSIX binaries is in `/usr/xpg4/bin` and the default location for the GNU binaries is `/usr/gnu/bin`.

 ## Base Requirements

 These components are expected to be in-place for basic execution: